axisgroup/evaluation-toolkit/3. Planning the Test/README.md

 - **Hybrid** — These experimental tests forego traditional methods to take an unparalleled look at the user’s mentality. (participatory design, quick exposure memory testing, adjective cards)

   [Source](https://www.uxpin.com/studio/blog/how-to-run-an-insightful-usability-test/)

+*Brain dump Examples of what all can be tested- Tradeoffs involved
+… Hence, one has to be intentional about what to test.
+- Open ended tests reveal all sorts of feedback, with a UI as complex as a dashboard this can pose a serious challenge as there are so many rabbit holes you could fall under*
+- ​

 References: